 “The chaos of harvest is over by October and the grapes are in, which means there’s still lots of activity in the wineries since the wines are fermenting and the vinification is in full throe, but the winemakers themselves have a little more time to spend with visitors.
 It’s also the prettiest time: The leaves on the vines turn yellow and gold, and you realize why they call it the Côte d’Or, the golden slopes.
 And beyond the wines, it’s the most interesting time for seasonal produce: Mushrooms and squashes complement wild game in the menus of the local restaurants.” —Michael Eloy.
 To be marked as a VIP and get a trip like this, contact Jack via Wendy’s trip request form.

 Paarl and Franschhoek, South Africa

-Cape Town is a fun city to visit on its own, thanks to a wide range of historical, cultural, and culinary draws, including the pending arrival of the buzzed-about Zeitz Museum of Contemporary Art Africa in September 2017.
+Cape Town is a fun city to visit on its own, thanks to a wide range of historical, cultural, and culinary draws, including the buzzed-about Zeitz Museum of Contemporary Art Africa.
 But the nearby winelands are the perfect compliment to the buzz of city life: idyllic spreads in rolling hills lined with vineyards and destination restaurants.